atp-gh/atpos/README.md

 ##  How to Require 🧊
 - You must be running on NixOS.
 - Must have installed using GPT & UEFI.
-- Please manually edit options.nix file.
+- Please manually edit your config files.

 ##  How to Install 👊